Netflix password sharing: What to do about the streaming service’s crackdown

 Why is Netflix scrapping password sharing?

-Netflix reckons that around 100 million households are sharing accounts, and that’s eating into its coffers for creating big-budget content like Stranger Things.
+Naturally, that was eating into Netflix’s coffers for creating big-budget content like Stranger Things.
 So, it plans to put a stop to it and make people cough up for the service they’re using, which is fair enough really.
 Frankly, we’re surprised the streaming OG hasn’t done this before.

 When is Netflix ending password sharing?